 The graphic below displays the method by which STIP is calculated for NEO's other than the CEO.
-The method for the CEO does not include an Individual Performance factor, as the CEO's individual performance is seen as 100% correlated to corporate performance.
+The method for the CEO does not include an Individual Performance factor, as the CEO's individual performance is seen as 100% correlated to corporate performance (see below under "Financial Weighting" for definitions of "Bonus Debt Reduction" and "Bonus EBIT" and under "Safety Weighting" for definitions of "TRIF" and "SIFp").